|

 for weekly MRI quality control.

-who advocated for the alternative quality measure.
+Angela Snyder, PhD, VP of Advanced Solutions for Atirix Medical Systems advocated for the alternative quality measure.

-Using SNR as the daily/weekly measurement of MRI image quality:
+SNR and MRI image quality:

 -

-offers greater sensitivity to subtle performance changes,
+Offers greater sensitivity to subtle performance changes

 -

-has a broader range than spoke counting,
+Evaluates image quality across a broader range than spoke counting, especially important for 3T units

 -